noraracht/CONSULT/README.md

 ./main_search -i G000307305_nbr_map -c 0 -t 4 -q query_set

 ```
 Sample query file [G000307305.fq](https://github.com/noraracht/CONSULT/blob/main/query_set/G000307305.fq) contains 66667 genomic reads.
+Classification running time was 2 min with 1 thread running locally.
 Approximately 38000 reads from the query should match to the database.
 Since library construction involved randomization number of matched sequences will not be exactly the same.
-Remaining unclassified reads were stored in [ucseq_G000307305.fq](https://github.com/noraracht/CONSULT/blob/main/ucseq_G000307305.fq).
+Unclassified reads are stored in [ucseq_G000307305.fq](https://github.com/noraracht/CONSULT/blob/main/ucseq_G000307305.fq).

+During search for every query sample CONSULT outputs to the standard ouput: sample name, sample line count and number of matched reads.
+Since each entry in a FASTQ file consists of 4 lines, total number of entry sequences can be easily computed from sample line counts.

  We have tested CONSULT only on Linux and MAC.
-About with no reported issues.
-CONSULT issues page.